The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

 The attack can be toggled for a particular note by selecting the "Toggle Attack" option from the note context menu.
 Alternatively, you can hold A and click on a note to toggle its attack.
 Similarly, on mobile, toggling the note attack is done by long pressing on a note and selecting "Toggle Attack".

 Note that if a note does not use the same instrument as the previous one, the attack will still play, even if disabled.
 Also please note that this will generally not carry over to FamiTracker, besides specific use cases around slide notes.

 In this example, the first note will have an attack, while the second one will not.

-Since envelopes are not resetted, this means that if a note was released, it will remain released if the subsequent notes have no attack.
+Since envelopes are not reset, this means that if a note was released, it will remain released if the subsequent notes have no attack.

 Slide notes are notes that start at a given pitch (the pitch of the note) and slowly change to hit a target pitch which is represented by where the triangle ends.
-In this example, the attack of the second note has been disabled.
+In this example, the attack of the second note is also disabled.

-Much like the sequencer, selcted notes can be copy (or cut) by pressing CTRL+C (or CTRL+X).
-You can then move the selection somewhere else and paste the notes with CTRL+V.
+Much like the sequencer, selected notes can be copy (or cut) by pressing Ctrl+C (or Ctrl+X).
+You can then move the selection somewhere else and paste the notes with Ctrl+V.